aygreyG/Yep-Bot/README.md

 # Yep Bot (a blackjack and music bot for discord)

+---
+**_THIS IS A WORK IN PROGRESS, USE IT AT YOUR OWN RISK_**

+---
 *méé nincs readme? 😂
 Minek legyen?
 Meméne?*

+### Features:
+- Database which stores user ids and their corresponding balances.
+- Music playing.
+- Blackjack and coinflip (there is also a 1v1 feature which is kinda bad).

+### What to look out for:
+- There might be comments, commits or other things that are written in hungarian.
+- There is an add command which only works if you change the id [here](./dcbot.js#L309) to your own id, you can easily get your id with the id command.
+- If you have a problem just open an issue.

 ### Dependencies:
 - Nodejs version: 16 and up